-Apple introduced this feature for the Mail application with the launch of MacOS High Sierra.
-So when we receive a mail or we want to compose a message and we are in Safari, the screen automatically splits into two parts.
-One in which we have the email application with the message and the other with the browser.
+Apple introduced this feature for the Mail application with the launch macOS High Sierra.
+So when we receive an email or want to compose a message and we are in Safari, the screen is automatically divided into two parts.
+One in which we have the mail application with the message and the other with the browser.

 A useful function, especially when we need to track elements from a content that helps us compose the message, but this division. made automatically, can be annoying to users.

-Enable and disable "split view" for Mail application, is made from its settings.
+Enabling and disabling "split view" for Mail application, is made from its settings.

 - we open Mail

-- in the "General" tab unchecked the option: "I prefer opening messages in split view in full sceen
+- in the "General" tab unchecked option: “I prefer opening messages in split view in full sceen".

 Once this option is unchecked, the Mail application will not open in full screen every time you receive a message or compose one, and it will not appear in the split view either.